gguillotte/mdsrd5/mdsrd5.md

 **Duration:** Instantaneous

 A thin green ray springs from your pointing finger to a target that you can see within range.
-The target can be a creature, an object, or a creation of magical force, such as the wall created by wall of force.
+The target can be a creature, an object, or a creation of magical force, such as the wall created by [*wall of force*](#wall-of-force).

 A creature targeted by this spell must make a Dexterity saving throw.
 On a failed save, the target takes 10d6 + 40 force damage.
 If this damage reduces the target to 0 hit points, it is disintegrated.

 A disintegrated creature and everything it is wearing and carrying, except magic items, are reduced to a pile of fine gray dust.
-The creature can be restored to life only by means of a true resurrection or a wish spell.
+The creature can be restored to life only by means of a [*true resurrection*](#true-resurrection) or a [*wish*](#wish) spell.

 This spell automatically disintegrates a Large or smaller nonmagical object or a creation of magical force.
 If the target is a Huge or larger object or creation of force, this spell disintegrates a 10-foot-cube portion of it.
 A magic item is unaffected by this spell.